David Denman

 David Denman (born July 25, 1973) is an American actor.
-He made his film debut in The Replacements (2000) before his breakout role as Roy Anderson on the NBC sitcom The Office (2005–2008; 2011–2012), which earned him a Screen Actors Guild Award.
+He played Roy Anderson on the NBC sitcom The Office (2005–2008, 2011–2012), which earned him a Screen Actors Guild Award.

-In the 2010s and 2020s, Denman had main television roles as Mike Reilly on the Fox sitcom Traffic Light (2011), Mark Holter on the Cinemax horror series Outcast (2016–2017), and Frank Sheehan on the HBO miniseries Mare of Easttown (2021).
-He had starring roles in the films Puzzle (2018), Brightburn (2019), Greenland (2020), The Equalizer 3 (2023), and Rebel Ridge (2024).

 Early life and education

 Denman was born in Newport Beach, California.
 He attended eight schools while growing up all over Southern California.
 His family moved to Sequim, Washington, when he was nine years old, living on a farm, which lasted two years before they returned to Orange County, California.
 He graduated from Fountain Valley High School, where classmates included actor Omar Metwally and writer-director Craig Brewer.
 He later attended the summer training congress at American Conservatory Theater in San Francisco.

 He spent two years at Orange Coast College, where he performed in and directed over twenty productions.
 He went on to earn a Bachelor of Fine Arts degree from the Juilliard School's Drama Division (1993–1997, Group 26), where his classmates included Sara Ramirez and Alan Tudyk.